 200 Essential Movies To Watch Now

-Welcome to our updated guide to the 200 Essential Movies To Watch Now!
+Welcome to our updated guide to the 200 Essential Movies To Watch Now, which features incredible must-watch movies from the 1920s to today!
 In our annual refresh, we’re sticking with the list’s original vision as a definitive source of movie guidance and education for all ages and stages, whether you’re a seasoned film buff or just starting out, while reflecting new trends and significant movies uncovered over the past year.
+We’re also just making sure we give you some really good movies to watch.

 The list is sorted by Tomatometer, highest to lowest.
 Feel free to start tackling the list with whatever is the most interesting to you first…or just start at #1 and start working your way down.
 We think you’ll have fun either way.
 And best of all, every movie on the list is Certified Fresh!